 You will also need to have attained a full C1 driving licence by the time you start with the Scottish Ambulance Service.

-Whilst not an essential criteria, previous experience in a caring environment would be an advantage, but equally, volunteer work or working with your community would be beneficial.
+Whilst not essential, previous experience in a caring environment would be an advantage, but equally, volunteer work or working with your community would be beneficial.

-The Ambulance Technician role could be the first step to becoming an Ambulance Paramedic.
+The ambulance technician role could be the first step to becoming a paramedic.